 - arthritis-friendly tools that have padding to ease grip

 Some people have found relief for OA in the hands with anti-arthritis gloves.
 These gloves are designed to reduce pain and swelling and may gradually improve mobility in your hands.

 The Arthritis Foundation recommends an all-around healthy diet.
 This includes an abundance of fresh fruits and vegetables, whole grains, and lean meats.
 Being overweight can put more pressure on your joints and increase symptoms of OA, especially weight bearing joints.

 Foods to look for include:

 - red or purple grapes

 - red onion

 - citrus fruits

-OA of the hand is a progressive disease, meaning it starts off slowly and gets worse as the years pass.
-Arthritis can’t be cured, but it can be managed.
-Early detection and treatment for hand arthritis help you maintain a pain-free life.
+OA of the hand is a progressive disease.
+This means it starts off slowly and gets worse as the years pass.
+There is no cure, but treatment can help manage the condition.
+Early detection and treatment for hand arthritis is key to maintaining a healthy active life with OA.

 How can you prevent hand arthritis?